The Pipe and Tabor Compendium

 From the project manager: copyright.
 I have tried to locate copyright holders and gain appropriate permissions.
 However if you feel I have infringed your copyright in any way please contact me.

 Many different people and organisations have given me permission to use their images and /or link to their websites.
 I have tried to acknowledge everyone's contribution to this project and welcome offers to link and /or add information to this unique and valuable store of knowledge about a largely unrecognised traditional instrument.
-Alberto has another good collection of images here.
+Alberto has another good collection of images here, Wim Bosman discusses the Low Countries here.
+Writings in many languages are available such as here by Rafel and Teresa.
+A description of the tabor pipes found on the Mary Rose is here.

 top of page